apify/actor-whitepaper/README.md

 $ echo $ACTOR_RUN_ID
 ```

-Apify NOTE: These can be defined by actor owner during build, but unlike traditional processes, they are not passed when calling another actor.
-System passes various runtime info to actor using env vars.

-See [Environment variables](about:blank#) in Actor documentation.

 ### Actor status

 Each actor run has a status (the `status` field), which can be one of the following values: